GiulianaD/QuechuaLlama/README.md

 ## Backed

-Run the application with the following commanduvicorn main:app --reload
+Run the application with the following command: uvicorn main:app     --reload